caleorourke/chirp/docs/redcarpet.md

 # Headings

-Tell Markdown what you want to be a heading and how big you want it by using hash tags `#`.
+Tell Redcarpet what you want to be a heading and how big you want it by using hash tags `#`.

 <pre>
 # h1.
 Heading 1